Daily Photo – Liddington from Upham

 Liddington from Upham

-These rolling hills are typical of the Downs.
+These rolling hills are typical of the Marlborough Downs.
 When you're cycling around here the ‘downs' are great but the ‘ups', not so much.

-The lavender is flax, used for making linen, paper, linseed oil and a whole bunch of other things.
+The lavender field is flax, used for making linen, paper, linseed oil and a whole bunch of other things.
 I think it's a close relative of scratch, that fundamental material from which anything at all can be made with the right degree of inventiveness and industry.

 Despite having lived around here for many years and seeing this view daily, it was only when composing this post that I wondered what the term ‘Warren' meant.
 I turned to Wikipedia for an answer (over three million articles in the English version to Encyclopedia Britannica's 120,000 articles in their now defunct print edition I believe I read recently).